SAP-samples/teched2025-IN162/exercises/ex1/README.md

 ## Overview

 To enable real-time grounding with an event-driven architecture, we use **SAP Integration Suite, advanced event mesh (AEM)**.<br/>
 In this exercise, you will explore and familiarize yourself with AEM.
-Each participant needs to create two queues and subscribe to the relevant topic.
+Each participant needs to create 2 queues and subscribe to the relevant topic.
 These queues will be used later in the session when creating or configuring integration interfaces in the Cloud Integration capability of SAP Integration Suite.

 ## Exercise 1.1 - Log on to SAP Integration Suite, advanced event mesh (AEM) and explore it
-Run through the following steps in the given order:
+After completing these steps, you will have familiarized yourself with AEM.
+These steps will give you a first impression and an overview of AEM.

-1. Log on to [SAP Integration Suite, advanced event mesh tenant](https://eu10.console.pubsub.em.services.cloud.sap/login?tenant-id=8b4a1697-2b58-4571-a986-1377cc070073) using the user ID and password provided by the instructors.
+1. Log on to [SAP Integration Suite, advanced event mesh tenant](https://eu10.console.pubsub.em.services.cloud.sap/login?tenant-id=8b4a1697-2b58-4571-a986-1377cc070073) using the user ID and password that is already provided by the instructors.

 2. Explore **SAP Integration Suite, advanced event mesh (AEM)** tenant.
    <br>Check out the areas in the AEM cockpit to discover the different categories of services AEM offers: